Rokucraft/RokuWiki/docs/roleplay/mastery.md

 ## Bending Instructors

-There are two types of bending instructor:
+There are two types of bending instructors:

+- **Teachers** have completed any amount of the first 5 lessons and can pass this knowledge on to others
 - **Masters** have completed all lessons and have an accepted mastery application
-- **Teachers** have completed any amount of the first 5 lessons and can pass their knowledge on to others

 ### Finding an Instructor